Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

 Clearly, with $\{U_i\}_{i \in J} \subset \{U_i\}_{i \in I}$, we have that $\mu(\cap_{i \in J} U_i) \ge \mu(\cap_{i \in I} U_i)$ and $ \mu(\cup_{i \in J} U_i) \le \mu(\cup_{i \in I} U_i)$.
 It follows then that $d_{St}(\tau) \le d_{St}(\sigma)$.
 With $K_{\alpha}$ denoting the subcomplex that includes all simplices in $\Nrv_{St}$ with birth time at most $\alpha \in [0,1)$, for any $\alpha, \beta \in [0,1)$ with $\alpha < \beta$, we have $K_\alpha \subseteq K_\beta$.
 Hence $\Nrv_{St}(\Ucal)$ is a monotonic filtration. \end{proof} Following this result, we refer to the construction as the Steinhaus \emph{filtration}.
 Since the only cover filtrations we will use in this paper are Steinhaus filtrations, we will use the two terms interchangeably.

-We could study an adaptation of \cf \ to an analog of the Vietoris-Rips (VR) complex by building a weighted clique rank filtration from the $1$-skeleton of the \cf \ \cite{petri2013topological}.
+We could study an adaptation of \Sf \ to an analog of the VR complex by building a weighted clique rank filtration from the $1$-skeleton of the \Sf \ \cite{petri2013topological}.
 This adaptation drastically reduces the number of intersection and union checks required for the construction.
+The \emph{weight rank clique filtration} is a way of generating a flag filtration from a weighted graph \cite{petri2013topological}.
+We can apply this technique to build a VR analog of the \Sf.

-\paragraph*{Note on Complexity} The complexity of constructing the \cf \ is by and large inherited directly from the computational complexity of the nerve.
+\paragraph*{Note on Complexity} The complexity of constructing the \Sf \ is by and large inherited directly from the computational complexity of the nerve.
 Given a cover $\Ucal$, the nerve could have at most $2^{|\Ucal|} - 1$ simplices and dimension at most $|\Ucal| - 1$ \cite{otter2017roadmap}.
 These bounds are equivalent to the corresponding worst case bounds for VR and \v{C}ech complexes.